 Good to keep all these things in mind when thinking about ways to display a sculpture to its best advantage inside the home, where it will dwell with domestic objects and mingle with the atmosphere of the interior rooms, which all serve different functions.
 Of course finding a space where the changing light (both natural and otherwise) can play its role in illuminating and hiding the various masses at different times of day is important too.

-Bringing a sculpture to eye-level, like the busts on this mantelpiece, will enable it to observe and be observed, while its neighbors: the candlesticks, botanical artwork and pots,
+Bringing a sculpture to eye-level, like the busts on a shelf or mantelpiece, will enable it to observe and be observed.
+Whether placed on a console or nestled between vintage tools and pottery, it’s a striking way to blend classical elegance with farmhouse charm.

 Transitory spaces, such as hallways, are for pieces you want to catch a glimpse of frequently, either to bring a feeling or thought to mind, or even the actual time!
 Furniture such as a console table is both useful and handsome in a hallway, and will raise your special piece off the ground to a height where it can be enjoyed as you pass by.